Uren-M/Flashcards/Readme.md

 `TODO://`

 ## Required
-- [x] User should see the app icon
+- [x] User should see the app icon.
 - [x] User should see a splash screen
 - [x] User should see an flip animation when revealing the answer
 - [x] User should see a slide animation when going to the next flashcard